anupriaa/play-example-fluentlenium/README.md

 [success] Total time: 8 s, completed May 1, 2013 12:58:11 PM
 ```

-To understand the behavior of the system, invoke `play run` then go to http://localhost:9000/.
+To better understand the behavior of the system, you can invoke `play run` then go to http://localhost:9000/ to see the system behavior interactively.